pow-auth/pow/guides/user_roles.md

 ## Using role permissions with layout

 You may wish to render certain sections in your layout for certain roles.
-First let's add a helper method to the users context:
+First let's add a helper function to the users context:

 ```elixir
 # lib/my_app/users.ex